Dave Mustaine: Martial arts

+Mustaine started training in taekwondo while living in Arizona in 1999, before that he had trained in Kung Fu.
 Mustaine holds black belts in taekwondo and Ukidokan karate.
 In 2007, he was made a Goodwill Ambassador of the World by the World Taekwondo Federation.
 Mustaine has also trained Sanshou and Kickboxing and has recently become a dedicated practitioner of Brazilian Jiu-Jitsu.
 In January 2021, he was awarded the rank of Purple Belt in the art.
 Shortly after Megadeth released their sixteenth studio album, Mustaine was promoted to brown belt in BJJ at the age of 61.
+Mustaine then reached the rank of black belt in 2025, at the age of 64.
 In his spare time he enjoys watching the UFC.

+Mustaine has acknowledged the impact martial arts have had on his life, crediting them for “saving his life” by helping him eliminate bad lifestyle choices such as the use of drugs and alcoholism.
+He commented on taekwondo stating “It helped me to believe inside of myself and find the strength inside of myself that I never knew that I possessed.”

 Winery

 Mustaine first got into the wine business in 2013 when Megadeth collaborated with the San Diego Symphony, which inspired the 2013 Symphony Interrupted Cabernet Sauvignon.
-In 2015 Mustaine then started his own winery called House of Mustaine, which is located in Nashville, Tennessee, Mustaine also owns to vineyards in Italy and California.
+In 2015 Mustaine then started his own winery called House of Mustaine, which is located in Nashville, Tennessee, Mustaine also owns two vineyards in Italy and California.
 Each limited-production wine is named after a Megadeth song and is stamped with the Mustaine family crest.
 Starting in 2025 his company started offering luxury wine-related excursions.

+In addition his band Megadeth also have their own official beer line which he launched in 2016.
+All the cans feature the band's mascot Vic Rattlehead and with the names being references to song names.
+In 2017 their first signature brew 'À Tout le Monde' won a gold medal.
+The beer is distributed in multiple countries in Europe, and as of 2025 they have sold over 15 million pints.
+In 2025 Mustaine launched the Rattlehead beer range in the UK.